VAL'S VEGAS VISIONS

 3a. in the CASH games;

-First come first serve players will take a card # 1-10 when arriving.
+First come first serve players will take a card when they claim a seat, # 1-10 when arriving.
 First arrival gets 1 etc. This determines who moves to the second cash table starting with card #10, 9 etc.

 4. Penalty Policy TOURNAMENT